walachewaka/open-record-pool/INSTALL.md

 edit docker-compose.override.yml
 ```

+Make sure to set up the path to your music in the docker-compose.override.yml file.

 ## Apply the database migrations:
 You need to run this at least once, so that the backend service works properly.
 This will create the database tables and insert any data we need to get started.